Composable State Management

 Nested Stores

-Stores can contain other stores, creating hierarchical state structures with fine-grained reactivity at every level.
+Stores can contain other stores, creating hierarchical state with fine-grained reactivity.

 name: 'John Doe',